SteveDunn/steve-dunn-blog/posts/2006/11/30/in-the-name-of-science.md

 ---
-title: 'In the name of science'
+title: In the name of science
 date: '2006-11-30T13:10:00+00:00'
 status: publish